My current research spans problems in cosmology, astrophysics, particle physics, condensed matter physics planetary science and photonics.

 The cyclic universe is motivated, in part, by the discovery that the universe is entering an epoch of accelerated expansion.
 Since the mid-1990s, my group has been playing a leading role establishing the experimental case for accelerated expansion and exploring the possibility that the acceleration is driven by a dynamical energy component with negative pressure, called ``quintessence."
-More recently, the effort has turned to combining the idea of a slowly time-varying cosmological constant and a cyclic universe can naturally explain the small, positive value observed today.
-Other topics which our group continues to purse are alternative models of dark matter, such as strongly self-interacting elementary particles; modifcations of Einstein gravity; time-variation of fundamental constants; and the implications of inflationary and cyclic cosmology for primordial gravitational waves and non-gaussian perturbations in the early universe.
+More recently, the effort has turned to combine the idea of a slowly time-varying cosmological constant and a cyclic universe can naturally explain the small, positive value observed today.
+Other topics which our group continues to purse are alternative models of dark matter, such as strongly self-interacting elementary particles; modifications of Einstein gravity; time-variation of fundamental constants; and the implications of inflationary and cyclic cosmology for primordial gravitational waves and non-gaussian perturbations in the early universe.

 In condensed matter physics, a long-term focus has been on quasicrystals, novel solids with quasiperiodic atomic order which exhibit symmetries forbidden to ordinary crystals (such as five-fold symmetry in two-dimensions and icosahedral symmetry in three-dimensions).
 Quasicrystals are related to quasiperiodic tesselations, such as Penrose tilings.
 Currently, we are exploring ways in which quasiperiodic tilings in three and four dimensions can be forced by local rules, which for quasicrystals represent finite-range interatomic interactions.
 In the case of three dimensions, we will compare the forced tilings to the atomic configurations of real materials.